 “If you feel like tapping your feet, tap your feet.
 If you feel like clapping your hands, clap your hands.
 And if you feel like taking off your shoes, take off your shoes.
 We are here to have a ball.”

 The Luna Collective is a Boston based quintet dedicated to preserving and performing the music of Art Blakey’s many Jazz Messengers.
-The band initially formed through a weekly jam session, aptly named Luna Sessions, led by drummer Mike Tucker at The Luna Theater.
-As each week passed Tucker sought to bring a more organized sound to the house band, featuring the ensemble as much as the soloist, a sound he knew from years spent listening to the Art Blakey school of hard bop.
+The band initially formed through a weekly jam session, aptly named Luna Sessions, led by drummer Michelle Tucker at The Luna Theater.
+As each week passed Michelle sought to bring a more organized sound to the house band, featuring the ensemble as much as the soloist, a sound he knew from years spent listening to the Art Blakey school of hard bop.

 The Luna Collective began to grow and take shape as the band featured specific composers and recordings at Luna Sessions.
 During the fall of 2017 the band performed nights of music by Horace Silver, Hank Mobley, Benny Golson and Freddie Hubbard as well as classic recordings like Art Blakey’s “A Night at Birdland” (Ladies and gentleman…), Hank Mobley’s “Soul Station” and even Philly Joe Jones’ lesser known Halloween themed “Blues For Dracula”, Jones’ first effort as a leader which features Messengers Johnny Griffin and Julian Priester.